The AI Agent Factory — A Definitive Book and Ecosystem for the Agent Era

 Digital FTEs — also called Digital Workers — are reliable AI agents designed to perform structured knowledge work continuously inside real organizational environments.

-The AI Agent Factory introduces a systematic approach for designing and deploying Digital FTEs—AI agents that transform human expertise into scalable digital workers.
+The AI Agent Factory introduces a systematic approach for designing and deploying Digital FTEs — AI agents that transform human expertise into scalable digital workers.
+Working together they form an AI-Native Company.

 Rather than focusing only on large language models, this book explains how dependable agent systems emerge from the combination of four critical elements: